ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ```
 {: screen}

-This scenario causes problems when upgrading from a pre-20.4R2-S2 version to 20.4R2-S2, since the commit of the previous configuration to the new release will fail, causing the upgrade to fail as well.
+This scenario causes problems when upgrading from a pre-20.4R2-S2 version to 20.4R2-S2, since the commit of the previous configuration to the new release fails, causing the upgrade to fail as well.
 As a result, it is critical that you remove unsupported, or hidden, commands from the vSRX configuration prior to upgrading your version.
 This is applicable even to commands that are not detected by the Readiness check.

 ## Correcting warning 1176
 {: #correcting-1176}